Culturally Relevant Trauma Therapy

 Rev. Dismas is a psychotherapist and retired Mental Health Chaplain who served at Uganda's National Mental Referral Hospital, where he integrated spiritual care with clinical mental health services.
 Currently in private practice, serving as President of the EMDR Uganda Association and as a member of the EMDR Africa Executive Committee, Bwesigye has been instrumental in promoting Eye Movement Desensitisation and Reprocessing (EMDR) therapy throughout Uganda and across the African continent.
 His unique background combining psychotherapy expertise with chaplaincy experience has made him a respected leader in advancing evidence-based trauma treatment in the country.

-Alice Blanchard, MSc
+Alice Blanchard, M.Sc.

-Alice has more than 35 years of psychotherapy experience, over 30 of them in Kenya.
+Alice Blanchard, M.Sc., has more than 35 years of psychotherapy experience, over 30 of them in Kenya.
 She is Director of the Courtyard Wellness Centre, integrating diverse therapeutic approaches to support mental health and wellbeing.
 As Co-founder and Chair of EMDR Kenya Association and member of EMDR Africa Executive Committee, Alice has been instrumental in expanding trauma treatment across Africa.
 An EMDR Consultant and facilitator for many years, she is passionate about building local capacity, raising professional standards, and empowering Kenyan practitioners to address growing community needs.
 Her work continues to shape the future of trauma treatment in Africa, blending compassion, expertise, and a vision for stronger, more sustainable mental health care.

 Anne Dewailly